-- A. All buried fittings shall be ductile iron with mechanical joints and shall conform to all requirements within Section 02670 of these Project Specifications. - 2.5 PIPE JOINT LUBRICANT - A. The joint lubricant shall have been tested and approved for potable water service.
-No lubricant shall be used that will harbor bacteria or damage the gaskets. - 2.6 PIPE TRACER WIRE
+A. All buried fittings shall be ductile iron with mechanical joints and shall conform to all requirements within Section 02670 of these Project Specifications.

+2.5 PIPE JOINT LUBRICANT

+A. The joint lubricant shall have been tested and approved for potable water service.
+No lubricant shall be used that will harbor bacteria or damage the gaskets.

+2.6 PIPE TRACER WIRE

-- A. Tracer wire shall be placed on all new PVC pipe whether it is installed by open trench, slick bore, drilling, auger or jack and bore method.
-Tracer wire shall be installed for future use in locating pipe. - B. Tracer wire shall be #12 AWG copper-clad steel, with high-strength conductor break load and 30 mil HDPE insulation for open trench and non-encased pipes. - C. Tracer wire shall be #10 AWG copper-clad steel with extra high-strength conductor break load and 30 mil HDPE insulation for drilled, bored and encased pipes. - D. Tracer wire shall be taped or zip-tied to the main pipeline in a minimum of 60-inch increments. - E. A conductivity test shall be made on all wire installed.
+- A. Tracer wire shall be installed for future use in locating pipe.
+Tracer wire shall be No. 12 AWG copper-clad steel, extra high-strength with minimum 1,150-lb break load and 30 mil HDPE insulation. - B. Tracer wire shall be taped or zip-tied to the main pipeline in a minimum of 60-inch increments. - C. Tracer wire shall be placed on all new PVC pipe whether it is installed by open trench, slick bore or jack and bore method. - D. A conductivity test shall be made on all wire installed.
 Tests and visual inspection shall be made at each valve box, meter box and listening port as applicable.
 Conductivity may be tested by using as electrical conductivity meter by attaching underground locating equipment and tracing the signal to each valve box and meter box.
 No acceptance or payment will be made on any section or reach of pipe installed that does not have a conductive electrical locator wire installed in accordance with the Drawings.